alecbnono/alecbnono/README.md

 # 💫 About Me:

 <p text-align="justify">
-I am a passionate Computer Science freshman with a strong background in web development, eager to deliver high-quality web solutions that exceed expectations.
+I am a passionate Computer Science student with a strong background in web development, eager to deliver high-quality web solutions that exceed expectations.
 Let’s collaborate to bring our vision to life!
 </p>

 <ul>